Doctors Note Logo

 Because symptoms overlap, proper medical testing is essential.

-If you're experiencing persistent digestive symptoms and want to understand whether they align with Ulcerative Colitis, a free AI-powered symptom checker can help you identify common patterns — though it should never replace a proper medical evaluation.
+If you're experiencing persistent digestive symptoms and want to get personalized insights based on your specific symptoms, you can check whether your symptoms align with Ulcerative Colitis using a free AI-powered symptom checker — though it should never replace a proper medical evaluation.

 How Is IBD Diagnosed?